 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Homemade Monkey Bread is so much easier than you think!
+My Homemade Monkey Bread Recipe is so much easier than you think!
 This from-scratch version of a cinnamon pull-apart is the perfect brunch recipe – we absolutely fell in love with this and we like it better than the ones made with biscuits.

-In the past I’ve always made monkey bread the “easy” way, with those canned biscuits, but no more: from now on I will be making this Homemade Monkey Bread!
+In the past I’ve always made easy monkey with canned biscuits, but no more: from now on I will be making this Homemade Monkey Bread recipe!

 Homemade Monkey Bread Ingredients